 The return track starts with informal counselling, followed by a more formal phase.
 The informal phase consists of providing information on possibilities of voluntary return and starts from the moment the asylum application is being registered.
-Within 5 working days after a negative first instance decision on the asylum application by the CGRS, the asylum seeker is formally offered return accompaniment.
-When an appeal is lodged with the CALL the asylum seeker is again informed about his or her options for return.
+Within 5 working days after a negative first instance decision on the asylum application by the CGRS has been issued, the asylum seeker is formally offered return assistance.
+When an appeal is lodged in front of the CALL, the asylum seeker is informed again about his or her options for return.
 The return track ends with the transfer to an open return place in a federal reception centre, when: